-I've been a follower of the carnivore diet for five years now, and I like to add organic condiments to keep things a little interesting.
+I've been on a strict carnivore diet for five years, and I like adding organic condiments to keep things a little interesting.

 8 Best Condiments for the Carnivore Diet